Royal Saudi Air Force: History

-As part of the Magic Carpet arms deal between the United Kingdom and Saudi Arabia, four single-seat Hawker Hunter F.6s and two Hunter T.7s were ordered from Hawker in 1966.
+As part of the Magic Carpet arms deal between the United Kingdom and Saudi Arabia, four single-seat Hawker Hunter F.6s and two Hunter T.7s were gifted by Britain to Saudi Arabia.
 The aircraft were delivered to No. 6 Squadron at Khamis Mushayt Airbase in May 1966.
-Although the Hunters were operational, following attacks on Saudi Arabia by the Egyptian Air Force they were not a success as interceptors as they lacked any ground control but were used for ground attack.
-One single-seat aircraft was lost in 1967 and the remaining aircraft were presented to Jordan in 1968.
+The Hunters were operational, but Saudi Arabia knew that against the Egyptian Air Force the Hunters would not be successful as interceptors as they lacked any warning radar.
+They were used for ground attack primarily against Yemeni rebel forces.
+One single-seat aircraft was lost in 1967 and the remaining aircraft were gifted to Jordan in 1968.

 The Saudi forces are equipped with mainly western equipment.
 Main suppliers to the RSAF are companies based in the United Kingdom and the United States.
 Both the UK and the US are involved in training programs conducted in Saudi Arabia.

 During the 1980s and 1990s, the armed forces of Saudi Arabia were relatively small by Middle Eastern standards.
 Its strength however was derived from advanced technology.
-The backbone of the strike / ground attack force is formed by ca 70 Tornados (a second batch of 48 Tornado IDS were ordered in 1993 under the al-Yamamah II program), and 72 F-15S aircraft delivered from the mid-1990s that operate beside the remnants of more than 120 F-15C/D aircraft delivered starting in 1981.
-Pilot training is executed on the Pilatus PC-21 and BAE Hawk.
-The C-130 Hercules is the mainstay of the transport fleet and is assisted by CN-235s and Raytheon King Air 350 light transports.
+The backbone of the strike / ground attack force is formed by ca 70 Tornados (a second batch of 48 Tornado IDS were ordered in 1993 under the Al-Yamamah II program), and 72 F-15S aircraft delivered from the mid-1990s that operate beside the remnants of more than 120 F-15C/D aircraft delivered starting in 1981.
+Pilot training is executed on the Pilatus PC-21 and BAE Systems Hawk.
+The C-130 Hercules is the mainstay of the transport fleet and is assisted by CN-235s and Beechcraft Super King Air light transports.
 Reconnaissance is performed by Tornadoes and F-15s equipped with the DJRP electro-optical reconnaissance pod.
 The Boeing E-3A is the Airborne Early Warning platform operated by No. 18 Squadron RSAF.

-The VIP support fleet consists of a wide variety of civil registered aircraft such as the Airbus A330, Airbus A320, 737 and 747, Lockheed Tri-Stars, MD11s and G1159A as well as Lockheed L-100-30.
+The VIP support fleet consists of a wide variety of civil registered aircraft such as the Airbus A330, Airbus A320 family, 737 and 747, Lockheed Tri-Stars, MD11s and G1159A as well as Lockheed L-100-30.
 The HZ- prefix used in the civilian registrations of these aircraft derived from the former name of the territory (Hejaz).

 From 1989 to 1991 three Lockheed C-130 Hercules of the RSAF were destroyed in accidents.

 The September 1991 issue of Air Forces Monthly lists Nos 1, 3, 4, 5, 6, 7 (Tornado IDS), 8, 9, 10, 12, 13, 14, 15, 16, 17, 18, 21, 22, 29 Squadron (Dhahran with Tornado ADVs); 34, 37, 42, and 66 Squadrons.